 - Be open to change opinion based on facts (if you want the other party to be open to your influence as well, which you should)

-It’s based on the analysis and researches of the Harvard Negotiation Project.
+Getting to yes is based on the analyses and researches of the Harvard Negotiation Project.

 The authors argue that most people fall into two different categories when it comes to negotiation: the soft approach and the hard approach.

 The hard approach is assertive or aggressive and seeks to win.
-The soft approach is more concerned with the relationship, has difficulties saying no and is more associated with submissiveness.
+The soft approach is more concerned with the relationship, has difficulties saying no, and tends to be more associated with submissiveness.

 The soft approach is great… When dealing with other soft negotiators.